2020 United States Senate election in Michigan: Aggregate polls

-General results
+Results

-Polls indicated that the race would be close with Peters leading in most polls.
-In 2018, Michigan voters approved 'no reason required' absentee balloting.
+Polls indicated that the race would be close, with Peters leading in most polls.
+In 2018, Michigan voters approved "no reason required" absentee balloting.
 The COVID-19 pandemic led to a record number of absentee voters.
-Michigan law does not allow for early tabulating of absentee ballots, so the absentee ballots were tabulated after completing the tabulating of ballots from polling places.
-This created a 'mirage' effect because more Republicans voted on Election Day and more Democrats voted by absentee ballot.
-James was ahead when the counting of Election Day ballots was completed.
-When the absentee ballots were tabulated and with 98% of the votes counted, Peters was declared the winner by a tight margin of one percentage point after a day of waiting.
+Michigan law at that time did not allow for early tabulating of absentee ballots, so the absentee ballots were tabulated after completing the tabulating of ballots from polling places.
+This created a "mirage" effect because more Republicans voted on election day, and more Democrats voted by absentee ballot.
+James was ahead when the counting of election day ballots was completed.
+When the absentee ballots were tabulated, and with 98% of the votes counted, Peters was declared the winner by a tight margin of one percentage point after a day of waiting.
 When the results were certified on November 23, Peters' margin of victory was 1.68%.

 Peters was able to win re-election by running up a big margin in Wayne County, home of Detroit, winning over 67% of the vote there.
-Peters also managed to improve his performance in the reliably Democratic Washtenaw County, home of Ann Arbor, improving on his 2014 election by almost three percentage points.
-Peters also came within just 1,139 votes of winning Kent County, home of Grand Rapids, having lost the county by over eight percentage points six years prior.
+He also managed to improve his performance in the reliably Democratic Washtenaw County, home of Ann Arbor, improving on his 2014 election by almost three percentage points.
+He also came within just 1,139 votes of winning Kent County, home of Grand Rapids, having lost the county by over eight percentage points six years prior.
 Peters was sworn in for his second term on January 3, 2021.
 His term will expire on January 3, 2027.

-African-Americans in Detroit were a major demographic contributing to Gary Peters winning the election.
+African-Americans in Detroit were a major demographic contributing to Peters winning the election.

-James would later be elected as a Representative in Michigan's 10th congressional district in 2022.
+James would later be elected as a representative in Michigan's 10th congressional district in 2022.